RustyRoboticsBV/Rusty.Serialization/Documentation/CSCD.md

 #### References
 Reference values are used to link to values that have been marked with an ID.
 They must start with an `&` ampersand, followed by the name of an ID (example: `&my_id`).
 This ID must exist elsewhere in the data.

 There are no scope limitations on where in the data an ID can be referenced: IDs that are defined before the reference, after the reference or inside a different nested collection are all allowed.
+Cyclic references are also allowed.

 References can be annotated with a type labels and even an ID of its own.